Cyber Dust App

 To understand the potential of Cyber Dust changing the entire text industry I talked to ask an expert, my teenage Son.
 When two teenager's (and really most everyone) are texting each other, they have this illusion it's a private conversation when lots of subjects are freely discussed "in the moment".
 Given the choice of using one text app that saves everything you say no matter how innocent, compared to a text app that disappears after 30 seconds, there really is no choice.
 Why would anyone even consider sending a text message that potentially can be used against you compared to deleting the message forever?

 This might not even be the main reason to use Cyberdust because a lot of people don't seem to care about what they say online anyway.
 But it's more like "it's no one's business", and not meant to read by prying eyes.
-If there's one app having the potential to completely transform and entire industry, this Cyberdust App being given away for free by Mark Cuban could easily do just that.
-By watching the interview above it's easy to see the Cyberdust app isn't just another successful business Mark's involved with, but he's on a mission to solve a very real problem concerning "every ones" digital footprint.
+If there's one app having the potential to completely transform and an entire industry, this Cyberdust App being given away for free by Mark Cuban could easily do just that.
+By watching the interview above it's easy to see the Cyberdust app isn't just another successful business Mark's involved with, but he's on a mission to solve a very real problem concerning "everyone" digital footprint.

 Cyberdust App Developed by Mention Mobile

-The story how Mention Mobile first secured an investment from Mark Cuban and eventually go onto develop the Cyberdust App that (mark my words), will grow into a billion dollar empire, all started with an unsolicited email.
+The story how Mention Mobile first secured an investment from Mark Cuban and eventually go on to developing the Cyberdust App that (mark my words), will grow into a billion dollar empire, all started with an unsolicited email.
 You'd think the odds of Mark reading your email concerning a new business opportunity would be about zero, but you might be surprised.
 Mark goes into great detail during this Social Hour interview about what it takes to get his attention.
-With some days approaching 1000 unsolicited emails, its amazing Mark still spends that much time looking at each and every one of them.
+With some days approaching 1000 unsolicited emails, it's amazing Mark still spends that much time looking at each and every one of them.
 Note the keyword here is "look at" because most get deleted before the very first sentence has been completely read.

 One email making it past Cuban's first line of defense from a never ending sea of opportunities was written by Ryan Ozonian from Mention Mobile.
 Ryan created a well written "short" email about Mention Mobile's social gaming and application business which seems to include all the right "buzz words" to potentially get Marks attention.
 Within 8 minutes from sending that email, Mark responds back requesting more information.
 To make a long story short, Mark Cuban ended up making a significant investment in Mention Mobile which has developed several new apps since that time.
 With an already established and very successful partnership, it most likely was a very easy decision having Mention Mobile develop the Cyberdust App, and be a part of Mark Cuban's next billion dollar idea.